ComScore

 8. Dates

-Dates are safe for dogs and contain vitamins A, C and B. But they’re incredibly high in sugar and should only be given sparingly.
+Dates are safe for dogs and contain vitamins A, C and B. The AKC says they also offer fiber for healthy digestion and magnesium to fight inflammation.
+The downside is dates are incredibly high in sugar and easier to find dried than fresh.
+Because of this, you should only give your dog dates sparingly.
 It might be smart to save these for special occasions.
 Be sure to remove pits!

 what fruits can dogs eat honeydew